NexiumResearch

 Pronounced - suh-ROH-sis

-A chronic liver condition caused by scar tissue and cell damage.
+Cirrhosis is a disease characterized by scarring of the liver, causing fibrosis and nodular regeneration.
 Cirrhosis makes it hard for the liver to remove poisons (toxins) like alcohol and drugs from the blood.
 These toxins build up in the blood and may affect brain function.
+Cirrhosis is a serious condition.
+More about Cirrhosis.

 Clinical Trials